Bl4omArchie/pubcrypt/README.md

 - pkcs and oaep scheme for a more secure enc/dec and signature
 - file format PEM
 - and after maybe more
+- recovery prime factors from the public and privet key

 ## 📄 Documentation